joshuaeckroth/cse230-website/lecture/maps-sets-etc.markdown

 That `for` loop basically means: let `it` iterate through `wordfreqs`, starting at the beginning and stopping once it passes the end.

-Because a map has key--value pairs, we have to use `first` and `second` to get to the key and value (respectively).
-So `it->first` is the key of some key--value pair, and `it->second` is the value.
-We change the iterator (`++it`) to point to the next key--value pair, until we run out of them.
+Because a map has key-value pairs, we have to use `first` and `second` to get to the key and value (respectively).
+So `it->first` is the key of some key-value pair, and `it->second` is the value.
+We change the iterator (`++it`) to point to the next key-value pair, until we run out of them.

 Here is a complete example.
 Note that it also includes the `find` function, which works on any STL container, and returns an iterator.
 If the iterator